 Fredericksburg Wine Tours – The Ultimate Guide for Wine Lovers

 Fredericksburg sits at the center of the Texas Hill Country American Viticultural Area (AVA)—the second-largest AVA in the U.S., spanning over nine million acres.
-Translation?
-Wine is serious business here.
-With over 100 wineries and vineyards scattered throughout the region and more than 75 in Fredericksburg’s Gillespie County alone, there’s a bottle (or three) waiting for every kind of wine enthusiast.
+Wine production is a significant industry in this region, with over 100 wineries and vineyards scattered throughout the Hill Country and more than 75 in Gillespie County alone.
+This concentration ensures that every visitor can find a tasting experience tailored to their preferences.

 See also: 21 Best Things to Do in Fredericksburg TX